javiguerra777/Javier-Guerra-Email-Template-Bootstrap/Description.md

 This is an email template project.
-I used bootstrap, html/css to create this project
+I converted the bootstrap to media queries in the test.css file